Eben-Siyabalapitiya/LUMA/README.md

 # LUMA

 A tiny desk robot I built that actually has a personality.
 Runs on an ESP32, shows animated eyes on a 1.8" TFT screen, and reacts to how you touch it.
-It also pulls live weather, keeps time, and has a calendar — all sitting on your desk just vibing.
+It also pulls live weather, keeps time, and has a calendar, all sitting on your desk just vibing.

 ---